thadmuchnok64/SovereignSkies/Entities/Characters/Player Characters/Captain Solomon's Drift.md

 Brendans character

-On the run because he and [[Veritaz P Nubton]] stole his previous crew's boat.
+On the run because he and [[Veritoss P Nubton]] stole his previous crew's boat.

 During the astral saga, he and Nubton contacted the [[Space God (Nhile)]]